Finding the Index on an Incremental Encoder with a Digital Multimeter (DMM)

 Sometimes you don’t have the right tools to do the job.

-Lets say you needed to identify where the index pulse was firing on your incremental encoder, but you left your oscilloscope in your other jacket pocket, and now all you have on hand is a DMM.
+Let’s say you needed to identify where the index pulse was firing on your incremental encoder, but you left your oscilloscope in your other jacket pocket, and now all you have on hand is a Digital Multimeter (DMM).

 Well fear not, finding the index with a multimeter is possible although a bit tedious.